 Unior, a tool manufacturer that supplies many Pro Tour teams, seeks to take the guesswork out of this job with its electronic torque wrench.
 This battery-powered tool features a digital readout that provides you with status updates as you tighten a bolt.

 At 95% a green light will appear.
 A buzzer sounds and a red light comes on when you’ve reached 100%.
 The torque wrench registers a torque range of 1 to 20 Nm for its smaller 1/4” square drive version and 4.2 to 85 Nm for its larger 1/2” square drive version.

 The Topeak D-Torq is a premium digital torque wrench for the cyclist who has everything.
-It’s an expensive proposition but it looks the business and offers simple programmable torque settings and a clear LCD display.
+It’s an expensive proposition, but it looks the business and offers simple programmable torque settings and a clear LCD.

-Build quality is superb with great quality materials, comfortable handle and accurate measurement.
+Build quality is superb with great quality materials, a comfortable handle, and accurate measurement.

-It is exceptionally expensive though and requires an AA battery to work.
+It is costly, though, and requires an AA battery to work.
 That’s yet another battery to keep an eye on in a workshop potentially full of them!